 - Mycorrhizal fungi infectivity appears to be increased in an ever-expanding root space during the active phase of shoot and root growth.

-- Carbon (obtained from the plant roots) may be allocated by the fungi differently depending on a plant’s life-cycle.
-Carbon can be used by the fungi to concentrate on external hyphae development (more infective) or sporulation (less infective).
+- Carbon (obtained from the plant roots) may be allocated by the fungi differently depending on a plant’s life cycle.
+The fungi can use carbon to concentrate on external hyphae development (more infective) or sporulation (less infective).

 Collecting starter inoculum:

 1.)
-Find a host: In order to get a locally adapted and taxonomically diverse inoculum, soil should be collected from a natural area such as a field or forest containing AM fungal plants (see chart).
+Find a host: To get a locally adapted and taxonomically diverse inoculum, the soil should be collected from a natural area such as a field or forest containing AM fungal plants (see chart).
 Slightly dry soil works best.
-To avoid introducing pathogens and to obtain a diverse sample of AM fungi, collect samples from a natural, undisturbed location that hasn’t been used to grow the crop of which you want to inoculate.
+To avoid introducing pathogens and obtain a diverse sample of AM fungi, collect samples from a natural, undisturbed location that hasn’t been used to grow the crop you want to inoculate.

 2.)
-Dig it up: Due to the fact that mycorrhizal fungi can be distributed irregularly, digging up four to five samples is recommended.
+Dig it up: Since mycorrhizal fungi can be distributed irregularly, digging up four to five samples is recommended.
 Most mycorrhizae are found in the top 3 inches of soil, so samples do not need to include soil deeper than this layer.
 At least 50% roots-to-soil should make up the sample volume for best results

 What’s next?
 Send it to the trap.
 The inoculum is now ready to be used in a trap culture.